Highlander Hunter Deck List Guide - Ashes of Outland April 2020

 Remember that while you do have a lot of sustain, you are ultimately the aggressor against control decks, so be sure to find extra face damage where possible.
 It is often better to spend your final 2 Mana in a turn using Steady Shot rather than casting a Secret, especially if you do not expect the Secret to be activated any time soon.

 Zephrys the Great is a difficult card to play correctly, and rewards players with a comprehensive knowledge of the Basic and Classic sets.
 In this deck, one of its strongest applications is burst damage, and it can do this in some surprising ways.
-If your opponent has a wide board of minions, for example, you can often find lethal by playing Unleash the Hounds before Zephrys, which will then recognize that you have a lot of minions to attack with and offer you Bloodlust.
-Similarly, if you have managed to stick King Krush to the board, Zephrys will often offer you Windfury for lethal damage.
+For example, if you have managed to stick King Krush to the board, Zephrys will often offer you Windfury for lethal damage.
 Remember to deal any damage from hand with cards like Kill Command before playing Zephrys in these scenarios, as it does not take the specific cards in your hand into account when looking for lethal.

 Against Aggro, you will typically find yourself playing the role of a control deck, removing enemy minions and limiting incoming damage as much as possible.
 When under a lot of pressure, using your secrets to bluff can be life-saving—the threat of Freezing Trap or Explosive Trap can often force your opponent into not attacking, buying you valuable time.
 Zul'jin will typically win you the game if you can survive to play it, so use your resources aggressively to reach this point.